megantra/pm566-midterm/README.md

 are only higher than for older women only in 2014.
 The opposite is true for the next two years.
 There seems to be an outlier for LARC contraceptive types in 2015 for 21-44 year olds.
-By examining the data more closely, we can see that the outlier is not concerning because it comes from the “Other Asian/Pacific Islander” racial group and they consistently have higher rates throughout the dataset.
+By examining the data more closely, we can see that the outlier is not particularly concerning because it comes from the “Other Asian/Pacific Islander” racial group and they consistently have higher rates throughout the dataset.

 ``` r
 database <- data.frame(